a740g/QB64-PE-Museum/PIXELplus-256/readme.txt

   SCREENS       Contains all screen design files created
                 with the Screen Designer, including:
-                þ Standard format screen design files which will usually have the default .DES file name extension.
+                ï¿½ Standard format screen design files which will usually have the default .DES file name extension.
-                þ Screen design files that have been saved as DATA in ASCII text format which will usually have the default .BAS file name extension.
+                ï¿½ Screen design files that have been saved as DATA in ASCII text format which will usually have the default .BAS file name extension.
-                þ Screen design files that have been saved in memory image (screen snapshot) format which will usually have the default .IMG file name extension.
+                ï¿½ Screen design files that have been saved in memory image (screen snapshot) format which will usually have the default .IMG file name extension.